Description

 Thanks for your continued interest in this topic!
 Post contest, we provide the following materials to the community to stimulate further research efforts:

-- This link points to the presentation slides.
-More details though are covered in the actual presentation video found at this link.
+• This link points to the final presentation slides.
+More details are covered in the actual presentation video found at this link.

-- This link points to the final-round release, including the benchmark baseline layouts, corresponding score sheets, and most of the official scripts.
-Please consider only this version for any further work (and not the sample or alpha-round release).
+• This link points to the full final-round release, including the benchmark baseline layouts, corresponding score sheets, and most of the official scripts but excluding the actual Trojan insertion.
+This link points to a simplified version of that release, which is readily compatible with the framework release above.

 Introduction